 When applying for a mortgage, a lender will review your income.
 This can be from many sources as long as the income is plausible, such as income from full or part-time employment, self-employment, rental properties, support or alimony payments, or pensions.

 The lender will require a letter from your full or part-time employer to confirm income, especially if you have had the job for less than two years.
-You should have copies of your last two year’s tax returns and be up-to-date with any outstanding taxes.
+You should have copies of your last two years’ tax returns and be up-to-date with any outstanding taxes.

 Your Debt:

-The lender will also look at your debts, including your proposed house payment, as well as monthly payments for loans, credit cards, car leases or child support.
-It is important that you include all debts you have on your mortgage application as they can impact your ability to borrow.
+The lender will also look at your debts, including your proposed house payment, as well as monthly payments for loans, credit cards, car leases, or child support.
+It is important that you include all debts you have on your mortgage application, as they can impact your ability to borrow.

 Your Employment History:

 Evidence of regular income is another critical factor lenders consider.
 They are more inclined to favor applicants who have worked at one job continuously for several years or have remained in the same field.
-However, you can still qualify for a mortgage if you’ve changed jobs recently as long as your new employer can prove your income with a Letter of Employment to confirm your:
+However, you can still qualify for a mortgage if you’ve changed jobs recently, as long as your new employer can prove your income with a Letter of Employment to confirm your:

-- Date of hire
+Date of hire

-- Position
+Position

-- Rate of Pay
+Rate of Pay.

-They may also ask for recent pay stubs to confirm your rate of pay.
+Lenders may also ask for recent pay stubs to confirm your rate of pay.

 If you’re self-employed or have worked at a job for less than two years, lenders may ask for additional information, such as federal income tax statements, to verify your income.